xymox12/The-Evil-Within-Checksum-Scripts/README.md

 ![Example of the Pattern Editor](imhex-pattern-editor.png)

-Again, this is very much a work in progress.
+Again, this script is very much a work in progress.

+### ImHex Editor

 - https://github.com/WerWolv/ImHex